No Products in the Cart

 - 000 steel wool

 Taking care of your Epic Armoury leather armor and gear is a must!
 Leather is a natural material that can easily rot, grow fungus, smell, crack or become brittle if not well maintained.
-Leather can last for years with the proper care and maintenance.
+Leather can last for years with proper care and maintenance.
 So please take the time to keep your LARP gear in top shape.

 When you have finished LARPing, remove your leather gear and let it dry in the sun as you tear down your camp.
 The Sun's ultraviolet radiation and increased water temperatures work together to kill harmful bacteria in the water and help to kill the fungus that can grow on the leather.